England Ireland Find Havens

 Image: Mypix s via CC BY 2.0

 The dangerous Bembridge Ledge extends for ¾ of a mile off Foreland headland, with only 1.5 metres of water over its northern parts and 4 to 5 metres on its outer edge.
-A considerable part of this ledge dries at half-tide and terminates in a high sharp point named Sharpus Rocks, about a ⅓ of a mile offshore.
+A considerable part of this ledge dries at half-tide and terminates in a high, sharp point named Sharpus Rocks, about a ⅓ of a mile offshore.
 These rocks are high and steep-to at their outer edge, and over many parts, there are not more than 1 to 1.5 metres at high-water springs.
 Outside their edge, the depth increases to about 3 metres very quickly.
 The outer rim of the shore reef is made plain by the Bembridge Auxiliary Lifeboat Station's slipway, which extends into the sea to the east of the village.

 Bembridge Auxiliary Lifeboat Station at low water

-Image: Alex Liivet via CC BY 2.0
+Image: Tony Watkins via CC BY-SA 2.0

-More deadly is the dangerous Cole Rock, situated 400 metres due east from the Bembridge Auxiliary Lifeboat Station.
+More deadly is the dangerous Cole Rock, situated 400 metres due east of the Bembridge Auxiliary Lifeboat Station.
 It shows itself at spring tides when it dries to several heads over more than 200 metres.

 About 400 metres northwest of Cole Rock, there is a shallow patch with 0.9 metres of water and a further patch with 1.9 metres over it about 200 metres further northwest of this.